 2. India’s positive Future: When compared to the developed countries like the USA and Italy, who have a more advanced medical retaliation capacity, India is leading as an example in containing the outbreak on a global scale.
 Now, to understand this we need to get hold of the following possible scenarios, as explained by PhillipCapital (Integrated Financial House with a Global Presence in over 17 countries), that we may encounter depending on how India controls the spread of COVID-19:

 - If the situation worsens in India and Globally (Scenario 1): Although this situation is very rare as India is showcasing exemplary leadership in combating the COVID-19 outbreak and every country in the world is united against the pandemic.
-However, even if the situation in India worsens, India’s GDPs growth will drop to the 3.5-4 per cent level even as the global economy shifts towards recession which is still not a very bad picture for the Indian Market
+However, even if the situation in India worsens, India’s GDP growth will drop to the 3.5-4 percent level even as the global economy shifts towards recession which is still not a very bad picture for the Indian Market

 - If the virus is contained in India but not globally (Scenario 2): In such a case, “we would be gradual buyers in equities.
-Indian economic impact will be limited and FY21 GDP target will be 4.5-5 per cent.
+Indian economic impact will be limited and the FY21 GDP target will be 4.5-5 percent.
 But the March quarter impact will be severe,” PhillipCapital said.
-If the virus is contained in India and the situation worsens globally, Indian equities is outperform and there will be a growth of 4-4.5 per cent in India’s GDP amidst a global recession
+If the virus is contained in India and the situation worsens globally, Indian equities is outperformed and there will be a growth of 4 – 4.5 percent in India’s GDP amidst a global recession

 - If the virus is contained in India as well as globally (Scenario 3): The Indian Markets might outperform in this situation.
 “We will be aggressive buyers in such a scenario at current levels.
 There would be manageable economic impact on India and the global economic slowdown will last 3-5 months,” PhillipCapital said

-3. Exponential Growth in Valuation: Like it has always happened, the markets always bounce back.
+3. Exponential Growth in Valuation: As it has always happened, the markets always bounce back.
 The following statistics support the statement: